Tsardines/fallout-terminal/project-worksheet.md

 ## Additional Libraries
-/// Use this section to list all supporting libraries and thier role in the project.
+/// Use this section to list all supporting libraries and their role in the project.
 - **Still deciding on using jQuery or vanilla**
   - Leaning toward jQuery, but not sure